monostream/emporium-docs/guides/homeserver/initial-setup.md

 EOF
 ```

-Install K3S with Cilium as CNI:
+Install K3S with Cilium as CNI.
+Replace the IP with the IP of your node.

 ```bash
 sudo su -
 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml